 Combat Missions

-After the morning’s briefing, all non-com members of the crew were expected to manually turn the plane’s propellers prior to start-up.
-The pre-warm-up-warm-up if you will.
+After the morning’s briefing, all non-com members of the crew were expected to manually turn the plane’s propellers prior to start-up—the pre-warm-up-warm-up, if you will.

 My Dad said his job on the plane was to maintain radio silence on the first leg of the mission and render plane position reports every 30 minutes.

-He also dispensed “chaff”—shredded aluminum foil—intended to hamper German radar from locating the bomber formation.
-I not sure, but I believe all the planes would dispense the chaff at the same time.
-Dad would drop the chaff out of the plane’s bomb bay.
+He also dispensed chaff—shredded aluminum foil—intended to hamper German radar from locating the bomber formation.
+I’m not sure, but I believe all the planes dispensed the chaff at the same time.
+Dad dropped the chaff out of the plane’s bomb bay.

-Once the mission was completed, he would signal in code that his plane had dropped its bombs.
+Once the mission was completed, he signaled in code that his plane had dropped its bombs.

-He would also dispense sandwiches and coffee to the crew.
+He also dispensed sandwiches and coffee to the crew.
 The radioman was also in charge of the plane’s first-aid satchel.

 On one mission, Dad’s plane experienced a blown tire during take-off.

 The tower told Bailey to taxi to the end of the runway while the remaining planes in the formation took off one after another.
-Dad said he could look up through the skylight in the radio compartment and see the “blue” super-chargers of the other planes as they whizzed pass, seemingly just a few feet overhead.
+Dad said he could look up through the skylight in the radio compartment and see the blue super-chargers of the other planes as they whizzed pass, seemingly just a few feet overhead.

-After the squadron took off, dad’s crew was given a replacement plane and was expected to continue on with the mission.
+After the squadron took off, Dad’s crew was given a replacement plane and was expected to continue with the mission.

 Eckert said my Dad described some missions as “white-knuckle missions,” where the target was heavily-defended by both fighters and flak guns on the ground.

-Unlike movies, such as 12 O’Clock High and The War Lover, the crews by this time in the air war, wore helmets, goggles and flak jackets similar to the one worn by this B-24 pilot:
+Unlike movies, such as 12 O’Clock High and The War Lover, the crews, by this time in the air war, wore helmets, goggles and flak jackets similar to those worn by the B-24 pilot in the photo below.